 Six months later, watching a contingent of returning Marines step off the buses in North Carolina for a reunion with their families, Dennis realized that Nathan Harris wasn't among them.
 He'd been hit two weeks before — shot in the hip by a Taliban machine-gun round.
 He had nearly bled to death.

 "He was in extreme pain and distress," Dennis recalls, "and feeling very guilty for having left his men behind."

 Harris' agonized struggle to transition back into a society that didn't much understand what he'd been through became the focus of Dennis' documentary Hell and Back Again, which won a World Cinema Grand Jury Prize at this year's Sundance Film Festival.

-Daily stresses that get under everyone's skin — paying bills, finding parking at a Walmart — proved overwhelmingly distracting.
+Daily stresses that get under everyone's skin — paying bills, finding parking at a Walmart — proved overwhelmingly distracting for Harris.

 "It makes me want to lose my frickin' mind," Harris says in the film.
 "It's just like, 'My God, I would rather be in Afghanistan, where it's simple.'
 When you come home, it's almost more difficult than doing that stuff."

 "Back in Afghanistan, it's simply walking, fighting and do it again the next day," Dennis explains.